Angel2mp3/Pinterest-Power-Menu/README.md

 ---

+## 💬 Hide Comments by Keywords

+Hide Comments by Keywords collapses individual comments that contain phrases you define.
+Enter a comma-separated list of phrases; the script checks both the original comment text and any auto-translated text, and hides the comment before it can be read.

+Use specific phrases rather than broad single words to avoid false positives.
+The filter only hides comments — it does not hide the pin itself or the whole comment section.

+---

+## 🎯 Hide by Pin ID

+Hide by Pin ID lets you hide specific pins by entering their numeric Pinterest IDs.
+Add one or more comma-separated pin IDs in the text area; any matching pin is removed from feeds and search results.

+Open a pin's native "More options" (⋯) menu and choose **Hide pin** / **Unhide pin** to populate the list automatically, or enter IDs manually.

+---

+## 👁️ Hide Seen Pins

+Hide Seen Pins automatically removes pins you have already opened from feeds and search.
+Once a pin closeup has been viewed, that pin ID is remembered and hidden wherever it appears again.

+This works independently of Hide by Pin ID and the other content filters.

+---

 ## 🧹 Declutter

 The Declutter group is enabled by default.
 It removes or collapses noisy Pinterest modules without leaving huge empty gaps where possible.